yaxarat/TalkBackBugExample/README.md

 Example: `imageView` with listner to excucte `dialog.dismiss()` has a content description of "Back".
 TalkBack will announce "Back, Back Button" on the initial focus when the dialog is created.

+# Expected behavior
+TalkBack announces the content description only once.

 ## Reproduction steps using this sample app:
 1. Open app with TalkBack toggled on.